You Boyz Make Big Noize (song): Release

 "You Boyz Make Big Noize" was released on 7" and 12" vinyl by Cheapskate Records in the UK only.
 The B-side, "Boyz (Instrumental)", was exclusive to the single and would later appear on the band's 2007 compilation B-Sides.
 On the 12" single, an extended version of "You Boyz Make Big Noize", dubbed as the "Noize Remix", was featured as the A-side.
 The lead guitar on the remix was played by Lea.
 A second B-side was also included; the "U.S.A Mix" of the song.
 The artwork for the single is the same as that of the You Boyz Make Big Noize album.

 Promotion

-No music video was filmed to promote the single.
-In the UK, on 15 August, the band appeared on the ITV show Get Fresh to perform the song.
-Bren Laidler featured with the band, miming Brown's part in the song.
+On 15 August 1987, the band appeared on the ITV show Get Fresh to perform the song, with Bren Laidler miming Vicki Brown's vocal part.
+The band also performed "Ooh La La in L.A." on the show.

 Critical reception

-Upon release, Kerrang! were favourable of the song, particularly the "Noize Remix".
-They said that Holder's rap "proves they've got the measure of those nasty Beasties, who could learn a lesson or two from the original rabble rousers".
-In a review of the You Boyz Make Big Noize album, American newspaper Record-Journal described the song as a "rock-rap novelty cut".
+Upon its release, Jon Hotten of Kerrang! wrote, "Never thought I'd find myself saying this after giving the boyz' last album a bit of a slag, but I like it!
+Especially the 12" Noize remix with the Noddy rap proving they've got the measure of those nasty Beasties, who could learn a lesson or two from the original rabble rousers."
+Jim Whiteford of The Kilmarnock Standard commented, "They've been mis-spelling their song titles since 1971 and still manage to grab chart positions all these years later.
+Happy pop with no airs and graces and just enough melody to succeed again."
+Paul Benbow of the Reading Evening Post stated, "Talking of bad English, these boyz are masters at it.
+They take on the beasties with the Wolverhampton version."
+Selina Webb of the Bucks Advertiser awarded three out of five stars and wrote, "Here Slade are doing a Beastie Boys bit which could well get them another hit.
+But number one?
+No way."

+Phil Trow of Signal Radio, writing for the Evening Sentinel, was critical, "Imagine a group of O.A.P.'s waiting outside the post office launching into a chorus of Beastie Boys music and you've got Noddy Holder and the Boyz' latest release.
+No chance of being a hit."
+John Gibson of the Edinburgh Evening News remarked that, with the track, "desperate Slade really do sound like the oldest rock teenagers in the business".